scalameta/mdoc/docs/tut.md

 ```
 ````

-In mdoc, that program does not compile because the same variable name can't be redefined.
+In mdoc, that program does not compile because the document is compiled as a normal Scala program.

 ````scala mdoc:mdoc:crash
 ```scala mdoc